raymondworkshop/old.myblog/about.md

 <br>

 I like problem solving and reading.
-My projects are at [github](https://github.com/muyun) and my research is [here](http://muyun.github.io/research/).
+My projects are at [github](https://github.com/muyun) and my research/projects are [here](http://muyun.github.io/research/).
 <br>

-I graduated from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s) and [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
+I earned a Bachelor of engineering in electronic information engineering from [Wuhan University](https://www.sciencemag.org/collections/celebrating-125-years-academic-excellence-wuhan-university-1893-2018?fbclid=IwAR0RzFSkpxaI8wk61JDnE7p6SWr7SlKXLyoFHkrg4-iqKGiRyE2gZfaGl8s), and a Master of Science in computer science from [The Chinese University of Hong Kong](http://www.cuhk.edu.hk/english/index.html).
 <br>